testofthings/toolsaf/documentation/Tools.md

 ### Censys

-Data files are json-files fetched by Censys search API and named as `<address>.json` where `<address>` is address of the scanned remote host.
+Data files are json-files fetched by Censys search API and named as `<address>.json` where `<address>` is the address of the scanned remote host.
 Example metafile `00meta.json`:

 ```json